adivakaruni/adivakaruni.github.io/_pages/about.md

    clickable thing; teal marks where the work landed; the warm signal is reserved for status.
 Futuristic here comes from precision and the mono data column, not from a dark room.

+   --name is the masthead colour: a deep teal, adjacent to --venue but darker, so it reads as identity rather than link.
    ============================================================ */
 :root {
   --bg:          #f7f9fb;